WAVE-hamburg/wave-hamburg.github.io/_pages/wave.md

 excerpt: "Are you interested in how DAS works in more detail and would like a brief explanation?
 Then take a look at our Instagram channel, where we publish short videos and other content. "
 toc: true
 toc_label: "Page content"
-toc_icon: "heart"  # corresponding Font Awesome icon name (without fa prefix)
+toc_icon: "list"  # corresponding Font Awesome icon name (without fa prefix)
 toc_sticky: true
 read_time: false
 ---